ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 - A description of the fix and how it addresses the vulnerability
 - A link to the pull request that fixed the vulnerability

 Additionally, the security advisory should be published on the repository's **Security** tab.
-This advisory should include the same information as the changelog note.
-In the advisory, also included the
-CVE number, the date of the advisory, and the status of the advisory (such as published or withdrawn).
+This advisory should include the same information as the changelog note, in other words the CVE number, the date of the advisory, and the status of the advisory (such as published or withdrawn).

 A reference of a published security advisory can be found here: `PyAnsys Geometry subprocess advisory`_.